peterldowns/wwikt/README.md

 **5/2 15:57** Wow, NPM sort of blows.
 Dependency hell just an hour into the project.
 I'd think it's my fault but search.npmjs.org is down and I can't install anything.
 Also, devDependencies weren't being installed, and I wasn't sure why.
 I `npm config set dev true` and tried it again, but the server (which had been up) went down sometime before that.
 So, I have no dependencies, nor can I install them.
 I really wanted to get started with express.js, but I can't :(

+**5/2 16:11** It's not just me, [NPM is down](https://github.com/isaacs/npm/issues/2409).
+Good to see that I'm not just *really* bad at node.js.
+It really stinks that this happened right as I started trying to do a code sprint.
+I'll try again tomorrow.